Have some questions?

 -

-Flexibility is key.
-Resorts may ask you to help out in different areas/departments of the resort during quieter weeks.
+Flexibility and teamwork is key.
+Resorts may require you to help out in a different area or department of the resort

-Please note: you may have limited time to get to the slopes on working days as hours are usually full-time, so you may need to wait for days off.
+Note: the reality is that you are unlikely to get on the slopes on working days, so you may need to wait for days off to shred.

 -